devanandr001/Billing-system/README.md

 # Billing-system

-// This project is made using programming language C++
+This application is made using programming language C++